untoldengine/UntoldEngine/docs/Architecture/textureStreamingSystem.md

 - The mesh/submesh index to know where to write back
 - The direction (`.upgrade` or `.downgrade`)
 - The target max dimension (`nil` means full source resolution)
-- The texture source: either an `MDLTexture` object or a `URL` on disk
+- The texture source: either a decoded texture object or a `URL` on disk

 ---